privacyguides/privacyguides.org/docs/tor.md

 Snowflake does not increase your privacy in any way, nor is it used to connect to the Tor network within your personal browser.
 However, if your internet connection is uncensored, you should consider running it to help people in censored networks achieve better privacy themselves.
 There is no need to worry about which websites people are accessing through your proxy—their visible browsing IP address will match their Tor exit node, not yours.

 Running a Snowflake proxy is low-risk, even moreso than running a Tor relay or bridge which are already not particularly risky endeavours.
 However, it does still proxy traffic through your network which can be impactful in some ways, especially if your network is bandwidth-limited.
 Make sure you understand [how Snowflake works](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/wikis/home) before deciding whether to run a proxy.

+[^1]: The `IsolateDestAddr` setting is discussed on the [Tor mailing list](https://lists.torproject.org/pipermail/tor-talk/2012-May/024403.html) and [Whonix's Stream Isolation documentation](https://www.whonix.org/wiki/Stream_Isolation), where both projects suggest that it is usually not a good approach for most people.